 Note: The "barrier" in "sync-barrier-sync" can be replaced by a send-recv or certain collectives that are guaranteed to be synchronized.
+The synchronization operation does not even need to be an MPI call.
 See the "Note on the third step" in the VerifyIO README for more information.